abhirockzz/fn-oracledb-java/README.md

 DB connection is not closed at end of every function invocation - this is to leverage hot functions.
 If the function is called before the `idle_timeout` (default is 30 seconds and can be configured via `func.yaml`), the call will be routed to a hot function (already used) DB connection will not be repeated again

 ### app.yaml

+Bare minimum config file which defines the name of the app i.e. `fn-oradb-java-app`

 ## Test